Tutorial: Deploy Recipes in your Radius Application

 2. Manually add the Azure cloud provider to your Radius Environment

-Follow the steps here to add the Azure cloud provider to your existing environment.
+Follow the how-to-guides here to add the Azure cloud provider to your existing environment.

 3. Register the Recipe to your Radius Environment: